Splashster/AI/Program 1/README.txt

 Notes:
 	Do not send messages with only special characters.
-Messages with only special characters my   	cause the program to crash or stall.
+Messages with only special characters may cause the program to crash or stall.